ResearchComputing/Documentation/docs/gateways/jupyterhub_201906_updates.md

 #### IPython Clusters

-Notebook servers started on RC compute resources can also launch IPython clusters for parallel processing.
+Notebook servers started on Summit can also launch IPython clusters for parallel processing.
 See [IPython Parallel](http://ipyparallel.readthedocs.org/en/latest/) and [MPI for Python](https://mpi4py.readthedocs.io/en/stable/) for general information on parallel processing with IPython clusters.

 The RC environment provisions two IPython profiles automatically which can be used as a reference point for starting IPython clusters.
 These profiles are available in the _IPython Clusters_ tab.